scullxbones/akka-streams-preso/src/main/webapp/slides/more.md

 - Actor integration
   - No backpressure: `Source.actorRef`, `Sink.actorRef`
   - Backpressure: `Sink.actorRefWithAck`, `ActorPublisher`, and `ActorSubscriber`
+  - Remote actors are not allowed in streams due to inherent unreliability of remote calls
 - Nesting and flattening stages
 - Time windowing and time based `xyzWithin` stages
 - Rate management with `conflate`, `expand`, `batch` and `buffer`